First-Year Students

 Competitive Admission Criteria

-Transfer applicants are considered for admission on the basis of transfer as well as first-year student criteria, including the Higher Education Admission Recommendations (HEAR).
+Transfer applicants are considered for admission on the basis of transfer as well as first-year student criteria (when relevant).

 CU Boulder's aim is to offer highly qualified and intellectually curious transfer students the opportunity to continue pursuing their educational goals.
 We practice a holistic admission review process, taking into account a variety of primary academic and secondary factors as they relate to your projected success in our competitive academic environment.
-You will be considered on an individual basis relative to a prediction of your academic success in the college to which you apply.
+You will be considered on an individual basis relative to a prediction of your academic success in the college, school or program to which you apply.
 For more information on competitive transfer admission guidelines, visit the Transfer Students webpage.

 College of Arts and Sciences